You have no items in your shopping cart.

 Q. Were census takers told to have residents spell their names and children’s names, or did census takers just record their own interpretations?

-Knowing census takers’ marching orders helps illuminate what’s on the records and why.
-You can download a PDF with all the instructions given to enumerators, as well as sample post-1820 census forms, from the Census Bureau Web site
+A. Knowing census takers’ marching orders helps illuminate what’s on the records and why.
+You can download a PDF with all the instructions given to enumerators, as well as sample post-1820 census forms, from the Census Bureau Web site.

 Beginning with the 1790 census, the enumerators submitted returns in whatever form they found convenient, so long as “each household provided the names of the head of the family.”
 Starting in 1830, census takers received printed forms to use for recording names.